seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 thine eyes so red: thou must be patient.
 I am fain
 to dine and sup with water and bran; I dare not for
 my head fill my belly; one fruitful meal would set
-me to ’t.
+me to 't.
 But they say the duke will be here
 to-morrow.
 By my troth, Isabel, I loved thy brother:
 if the old fantastical duke of dark corners had been
 at home, he had lived.